Schema Markup Example

 Content Creation Costs

 Many agencies include "content optimization" but not actual content creation.
-If you need original blog posts, that's usually extra ($300-$1,000 per article from quality writers).
+Original blog posts are usually extra, often $300-$1,000 per article from quality writers.

 Technical Implementation